 David’s poems have been read on the Australian radio poetry program Poetica and have also featured on the U.S. radio poetry program Prosody.
 He is one of 9 poets featured on a CD titled Adelaide 9.
 In 2014 David won the University of Canberra Vice-Chancellor’s International Poetry Prize and was shortlisted for the Newcastle Poetry Prize.
 His poems were also Highly Commended in the 2016 Bruce Dawe National Poetry Prize and a finalist in the Dora and Alexander Raynes Poetry Prize 2016.

-Alice Allan’s poetry has been published in previous issues of Verity La as well as in Cordite, Rabbit and Australian Book Review.
+Alice Allan’s poetry has been published in previous issues of Verity La as well in Cordite, Rabbit and Australian Book Review.
 She is the creator and convenor of the Verity La Poetry Podcast and produces her own regular podcast, Poetry Says.